-In addition to their parens patriae authority, many states have passed legislation analogous to the federal antitrust laws.
+Many states also have passed legislation analogous to the federal antitrust laws.
 For example, New York's antitrust statute, known as the Donnelly Act, is modelled on the federal Sherman Act and generally outlaws anti-competitive restraints of trade.
-But New York's highest court has also determined that the Donnelly Act 'should generally be construed in light of Federal precedent and given a different interpretation only where State policy, differences in statutory language or the legislative history justifies such a result' (Anheuser-Busch Inc v Abrams, 71 NY 2d 327, 335 (1998)).
-Accordingly, New York and other states similarly situated that seek to enforce local antitrust laws concerning vertical restraints, may face significant obstacles as a result of Leegin.
+New York's highest court has determined that the Donnelly Act 'should generally be construed in light of Federal precedent and given a different interpretation only where State policy, differences in statutory language or the legislative history justifies such a result' (Anheuser-Busch Inc v Abrams, 71 NY 2d 327, 335 (1998)).